nz-social-wellbeing-agency/covid19_vaccination_uptake_modelling/README.md

     The population is created in SQL using a number of sources.
 To update the population – required every time MOH uploads additional CIR, HSU, and NHI data – the latest version of **CODE_40_population_and_CIR.sql** needs to be updated and re-run.
 Save the new version dated as of the date that the code was edited.

     There are **four table references at the top of the script (CIR_date, CIR_ref, Adhoc_HSU_ref, CIR_NHI_ref)** which correspond to MOH’s ad hoc tables.
-The dates correspond do the day the CIR and associated tables are updated, NOT the latest date of the CIR activity.
+The latter three references' dates correspond do the date the CIR and associated tables are updated, NOT the latest date of the CIR activity.

 3)  CIR data tables creation